-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.) $\,$
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )

+Filed by the Registrant

+Filed by a Party other than the Registrant

+CHECK THE APPROPRIATE BOX: ----------------------------

+Preliminary Proxy Statement

+Confidential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+$\checkmark$ Definitive Proxy Statement

+Definitive Additional Materials

+Soliciting Material Under Rule 14a-12

+PepsiCo, Inc.

-☑ Filed by the Registrant Filed by a Party other than the Registrant CHECK THE APPROPRIATE BOX: ✓ Preliminary Proxy Statement ☐ Confidential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) ☐ Definitive Proxy Statement ☐ Definitive Additional Materials ☐ Soliciting Material Under Rule 14a-12 PepsiCo, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filling Proxy Statement, if Other Than the Regi strant) PAYMENT OF FILING FEE (CHECK THE APPROPRIATE BOX): ☑ No fee required.
+(Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

+PAYMENT OF FILING FEE (CHECK THE APPROPRIATE BOX):

+$\checkmark$ No fee required.

 Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

-1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amoun 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: t on which the filing fee is calculated and state how it was determined): ☐ Fee paid previously with preliminary materials: Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify Identify the previous filing by registration statement number, or the form or schedule and the date 1) Amount previously paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed:
+Title of each class of securities to which transaction applies: Aggregate number of securities to which transaction applies: Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): Proposed maximum aggregate value of transaction: Total fee nexide.
+5) Total fee paid

+Fee paid previously with preliminary materials:

+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the form or schedule and the date of its filing.

+Amount previously paid:

+Form, Schedule or Registration Statement No.:

+Filing Party:

+Date Filed:

-"We are introducing a new vision: Be the global leader in convenient foods and beverages by winning with purpose.
+"We are introducing a new vision: Be the global leader in convenient foods and beverages by Winning with Purpose.

-To advance this vision, we will focus on becoming faster, stronger and better in everything we do."
+To advance this vision, we will focus on becoming Faster, Stronger and Better in everything we do."

-RAMON LAGUARTA

-Chairman of the Board of Directors

-and Chief Executive Officer
+RAMON LAGUARTA Chairman of the Board of Directors and Chief Executive Officer